wingolab-org/pecaller/README.md

 # pecaller

 This software maps and calls next generation genomic sequencing.
-It is written by David J. Cutler, Ph.D.
+It was written by David J. Cutler, Ph.D.

 ## Build genome index